 - int16\t is the C99 data type that corresponds to signed sixteen bit integers.
 This data type is defined by RTEMS in a manner that ensures it is portable across different target processors. - int32\t is the C99 data type that corresponds to signed thirty-two bit integers.
 This data type is defined by RTEMS in a manner that ensures it is portable across different target processors. - int64\t is the C99 data type that corresponds to signed sixty-four bit integers.
 This data type is defined by RTEMS in a manner that ensures it is portable across different target processors. - rtems\single is the RTEMS data type that corresponds to single precision floating point on the target hardware. - This type is deprecated.
-Use "float" instead. - rtems\status\codes is the - rtems\task is the return type for an RTEMS Task. - rtems\task\argument is the data type for the argument passed to each RTEMS task.
+Use "float" instead. - rtems\status\codes is the return type for most RTEMS services.
+This is an enumerated type of approximately twenty-five values.
+In general, when a service returns a particular status code, it indicates that a very specific error condition has occurred. - rtems\task is the return type for an RTEMS Task. - rtems\task\argument is the data type for the argument passed to each RTEMS task.
 In RTEMS 4.7 and older, this is an unsigned thirty-two bit integer.
 In RTEMS 4.8 and newer, this is based upon the C99 type uintptr\t which is guaranteed to be an integer large enough to hold a pointer on the target architecture. - rtems\task\begin\extension is the entry point for a task beginning execution user extension handler routine. - rtems\task\create\extension is the entry point for a task creation execution user extension handler routine. - rtems\task\delete\extension is the entry point for a task deletion user extension handler routine. - rtems\task\entry is the address of the entry point to an RTEMS ASR.
-It is equivalent to the entry point of the function implementing the ASR. - rtems\task\exitted\extension is the entry point for a task exitted user extension handler routine. - rtems\task\priority is the data type used to manage and manipulate task priorities - rtems\task\restart\extension is the entry point for a task restart user extension handler routine. - rtems\task\start\extension is the entry point for a task start user extension handler routine. - rtems\task\switch\extension is the entry point for a task context switch user extension handler routine. - rtems\tcb is the data structure associated with each task in an RTEMS system. - rtems\time\of\day is the data structure used to manage and manipulate calendar time in RTEMS. - rtems\timer\service\routine is the return type for an RTEMS Timer Service Routine.
+It is equivalent to the entry point of the function implementing the ASR. - rtems\task\exitted\extension is the entry point for a task exitted user extension handler routine. - rtems\task\priority is the data type used to manage and manipulate task priorities. - rtems\task\restart\extension is the entry point for a task restart user extension handler routine. - rtems\task\start\extension is the entry point for a task start user extension handler routine. - rtems\task\switch\extension is the entry point for a task context switch user extension handler routine. - rtems\tcb is the data structure associated with each task in an RTEMS system. - rtems\time\of\day is the data structure used to manage and manipulate calendar time in RTEMS. - rtems\timer\service\routine is the return type for an RTEMS Timer Service Routine.